PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 > I do feel like this would be very speculative; in Strydom et al. 2021, we discuss the current tools for spatial (and temporal) predictions, and there are data limitations that would need to be solved before we can generalize guidelines to multi-network comparison.
-No changes were made.
+No changes were made, but this is clearly an area that will need to be re-assessed when there are enough spatially replicated datasets to start looking for generalities.

 (c) outline how the biasing of testing data differs from other methods of data-thinning applied in e.g. SDMs.

-> This is a good point -- I have added a discussion of this point in the introduction, specifically at TODO.
+> This is a good point -- I have added a discussion of this point in the introduction.
 In brief, thinning does not really have an analogue process in networks, which means that a large swath of the literature on SDM that specifically assesses thinning as a remedy for class imbalance does not really translate well to networks.
+One could speculate about processes like node grouping and tropho-species aggregation, but these are very coarse mechanisms that tend to increase the similarity between nodes, thereby diminising the amount of information that can be used to predict novel interactions.

 (2) Consider adding a motivation for the choice of the different indices and machine learning methods that are assessed and compared in the paper e.g. by referring to their use in recent studies of species-interactions.

-> I have expanded the choice of models at TODO -- the main rationale for these models and indices is that they are standard practice in ML, as is now clarified in the introduction (TODO); the main indices are explained in great detail in Strydom et al. 2021, as mentioned in TODO.
-Because of the word count constraints, I have not reproduced a detailed explanation here.
+> I have expanded the choice of models -- the main rationale for these models and indices is that they are standard practice in ML, as is now clarified in the introduction; the main indices are explained in great detail in Strydom et al.
+(2021), which notably contains a summary table of their interpretation.
+Because of the word count constraints, I have not reproduced a detailed explanation here, but I hope that the re-worded early sections of the manuscripts will make it clear where the information comes from.

 (3) I was surprised to see that RF models performed so poorly compared to BRT, because this contrasts what other studies have found.
 I think it would be